resonatehq/recipes/basic-failure-handling/README.md

 npm install
 ```

 You will also need to install the Resonate Server.
-This can be installed with Homebrew.
+This can be installed with Homebrew or [downloaded from GitHub](https://github.com/resonatehq/resonate/releases/tag/v0.5.1).
 ```
 brew install resonatehq/tap/resonate
 ```